joaofelipelliccione/joaofelipelliccione/README.md

 A motivated 26-year-old guy dedicated to maintaining a good balance among the essential pillars of life: health, family/friends, and professional success.
 Enjoys building well-designed and well-developed technological products that solve people's problems.

-**Management Main Qualification 👨‍💼 -** Business Administration graduate from PUC-Rio with a minor in Entrepreneurship.
+**Management Main Qualification 🤵🏽‍♂️ -** Business Administration graduate from PUC-Rio with a minor in Entrepreneurship.

 **Tech Main Qualification 👨🏻‍💻 -** Full-Stack Development graduate from [Trybe](https://www.betrybe.com/).

-**Current Position 💼 -** Partner and Technical Product Manager at [NG.CASH](https://ng.cash/landing).

 ## Contact Info
 <div align="left">